-In the following article, Jarod Greene, VP of Product Marketing at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses Gartner’s take on Enterprise Service Management.
+In the following article, Jarod Greene, VP of Service Management Strategy at Cherwell Software and former Gartner IT service management (ITSM) industry analyst, discusses Gartner’s take on Enterprise Service Management.
 Jarod has more than 12 years of ITSM industry experience, and his proficiency in IT service support management processes, organizational structures, and technology is sought after for speaking engagements, customer consultations, and product development.
 He has published numerous white papers, research articles, and blogs, and delivers innovative IT-focused presentations at events around the world.

 In a research note titled “Be Wary of Buying an ITSSM Tool to Use Beyond ITSM 2.0,” Gartner cautions IT organizations against using IT service management (ITSM) solutions as a platforms for business activities, claiming ITSM tools are not fully capable of supporting a “mini ERP” vision.
 The note also suggests leaders who purchase ITSM tools with the intention of using these tools beyond IT service management will struggle to see tangible ROI.
 Gartner’s biggest prediction?
 “In 2019, more than two-thirds of organizations that purchased an ITSM tool in 2015 or 2016 for purposes beyond IT will be using [the tool] for the IT service desk only.”
 The note goes on to call the concept of Enterprise Service Management (ESM) “vendor hype,” a marketing strategy in which the goal is to gain revenue from markets outside of IT by positioning ITSM tools as general purpose workflow solutions.